A Mesa ERJ 175LR at Phoenix Sky Harbor International Airport. Photo: Capt. Scott Ewing (Mesa)

 “With the worst of the COVID-19 pandemic behind us, the Master Executive Council [MEC] sought a quick and focused Section 6 negotiation with substantial gains in the key areas that our pilots lagged behind our peers: compensation and health care,” said Capt.
 Chris Gill, the pilots’ MEC chair.

-The current pilot working agreement (PWA) became amendable on July 13, 2021, and the MEC’s Negotiating Committee began active negotiations with the company in September.
-The pilots are seeking a contract that addresses their biggest issues: compensation and health care.
+The current pilot working agreement became amendable on July 13, 2021, and the Negotiating Committee began active bargaining with the company in September 2021.
+After only nine months, the Negotiating Committee and the company reached a tentative agreement in June 2022.

-“We need a strong contract to attract and retain the best pilots, and that has to include improvements to compensation and health-care cost sharing,” noted Capt.
-Tad Hetler, the MEC Negotiating Committee chair.
-“As a company, we can do more with more.
-Pilots who are supported and compensated commensurate with their skill and the value they bring to our mainline partners will allow Mesa to be competitive and enable company growth.”
+“We focused our negotiations on improvements to compensation and health-care cost sharing, with an agreement to immediately open negotiations on quality-of-life scheduling improvements afterward as those discussions tend to add months to bargaining,” remarked Capt.
+Tad Hetler, the Negotiating Committee chair.
+“We made it clear to the company that we can do more with more.
+Pilots who are supported and compensated commensurate with their skill and the value they bring to our mainline partners in turn allows Mesa to be competitive and grow the business.”